For Patients and Families

 Evidence-based child anxiety psychotherapy interventions cover exposure-based CBT for GAD, separation anxiety, specific phobias, selective mutism, and panic disorder, as well as exposure-response prevention (ERP) for the treatment of OCD and specialized interventions such as habit reversal training (HRT) for trichotillomania, and comprehensive behavioral intervention for tics (CBIT).
-In addition, the ELSPAP Clinic provides evidence-based treatment for children exposed to trauma, including, trauma-focused cognitive behavioral therapy (TF-CBT) and cue-centered treatment (CCT), an evidence-based treatment program designed by Dr. Carrion to treat children with repeated trauma exposure.
+In addition, the ELSRP Clinic provides evidence-based treatment for children exposed to trauma, including, trauma-focused cognitive behavioral therapy (TF-CBT) and cue-centered treatment (CCT), an evidence-based treatment program designed by Dr. Carrion to treat children with repeated trauma exposure.

 Specialized programs for preschool-aged children with disruptive behavioral difficulties (young children (0-5) with histories of trauma and other emotional and behavioral difficulties), include cognitive behavioral play therapy and Parent-Child Interaction Therapy (PCIT).

 Psychopharmacological services are also provided within our clinic, often as an adjunct to psychotherapy.

 Our treatment programs are designed to support children and their families.
 If you are interested in learning more about the programs listed below or other patient services we provide, please contact our patient intake coordinator.